cloudevents/spec/cloudevents/extensions/attrschema.md

 1. Create a map of all attributes of a given event, where the keys are the attribute names and the values are the attribute values
 2. Strip all `null` OPTIONAL attributes from the event if present
+3. All assumed values must be evaluated as-if the event was translated to another format. (`datacontenttype` assumptions of the JSON format for example)
-3. Map all attribute values into the string canonical string representation as defined in the [CloudEvent spec](../spec.md#type-system) corresponding to the attribute type.
+4. Map all attribute values into the string canonical string representation as defined in the [CloudEvent spec](../spec.md#type-system) corresponding to the attribute type.
-4. Validate the given dictionary using Attrschema document and the rules defined by the [JSON Schema Spec][json-schema-spec]
+5. Validate the given dictionary using Attrschema document and the rules defined by the [JSON Schema Spec][json-schema-spec]
-5. Attributes are considered adhering to the attrschema document if the JSON schema validation succeeded.
+6. Attributes are considered adhering to the attrschema document if the JSON schema validation succeeded.

 Note: in addition to the attribute schema, the usual CloudEvent attribute constraints